Andreansx/Networking-lab/README.md

 I don't really have anything to say about this device.
 It's worth more on the junkyard than in the terms of computing power.

 - Double Xeon E5520
 - 36 GB of DDR3 ECC RDIMM memory.
 Most likely I will take it out and save it for something else
+- 2x 717W PSU

+Nothing more than that.
+It basically just collects dust.
+I will probably give it to someone for free.
+Until that, it will sit at the bottom of the server rack.

+## Routers

+### ISP Router

+GPON ONT + Router provided by my ISP, **VICTOR**.
+- 4x 1GbE RJ45
+- 1x SC/APC fiber connector.

+I enjoy having internet access from this ISP.
+However one thing that I would like to have, is access to the router admin panel.
+Since I don't have any access to that, I can't even change the Wi-Fi password, which is actually a security risk.
+Otherwise than that, the service is pretty good and the ping is low, no more than **6-7ms**.

+### MikroTik CCR2004

+The explicit model of this router is **CCR2004-1G-12S+2XS**.
+It's a very powerful router with a lot of capabilities.

+- 1x GbE RJ45 Management port
+- 12x SFP+ ports
+- 2x SFP28 ports